-In focal aware seizures (previously called simple partial seizures) the person is conscious (aware and alert), will usually know that something is happening, and will remember the seizure afterwards.
+In focal preserved consciousness (previously called focal aware seizures) the person is conscious, will usually know that something is happening and can respond and will remember the seizure afterwards.

-Some people find their focal aware seizures hard to put into words.
+Some people find it hard to put their focal preserved consciousness seizures into words.
 During the seizure, they may feel 'strange' but not be able to describe the feeling afterwards.
 This may be upsetting or frustrating for them.